allenlogan/BlackJack/README.md

 # BlackJack Simulation

+Project ill be working on over the uni break

 - [ ] Deal the hands
 - [ ] Add the cards together
 - [ ] Deal another card if the user hits